The Call of the Jungle

 The Call of the Jungle (German: Der Dschungel ruft) is a 1936 German adventure film directed by and starring Harry Piel and also featuring Paul Henckels, Ursula Grabley and Gerda Maurus.
 It was shot at the Johannisthal Studios in Berlin with sets designed by the art directors Karl Vollbrecht, Erich Grave and Artur Günther.
 Location shooting took place on Rügen in the Baltic Sea.
 It was based on a 1930 novel by Georg Mühlen-Schulte and features a hero in the style of Tarzan.
 The film premiered at the UFA-Palast am Zoo.

 Synopsis

-The wealthy American Dina Morris and her friends are travelling on a yacht on the Indian Ocean and land and head into the jungle where the encounter Bobby Roeder who lives there in harmony with the animals and the locals.
+Wealthy American Dina Morris and her friends are travelling on a yacht on the Indian Ocean when a faulty engine forces them to go ashore.
+They head into the jungle where they encounter Bobby Roeder who lives there in harmony with the animals and the locals.
 He is attracted to Dana, despite his friendship with Rose, the daughter of a butterfly researcher who lives in the vicinity.
-Things her out of hand when William Edwards, a member of Dina's party begins shooting animals sacred to the locals.
+Things get out of hand when William Edwards, a member of Dina's party, begins shooting animals sacred to the locals.